psDevUK/jekflix-template/_posts/2020-11-14-Animate-SVG-Component.md

 ## Welcome

  Wow this blog site is officially one year old.
 I wasn't expecting to be blogging again so soon, but I have recently published 4 new powershell modules to the powershell gallery, and this is the 4th module, but I figured this could to with a bit of explaining.
+This module is now on the Powershell gallery and [can be downloaded by following this link](https://www.powershellgallery.com/packages/UniversalDashboard.AnimateSvg/1.0.0)

 ## Where Did You Find It?